revolutionpropertymaintenance/tokengen2/README.md

 ### 2. Create a Token

 1. Click "Start Building" on the home page
+2. The system will authenticate your wallet using message signing
-2. Configure your token parameters:
+3. Configure your token parameters:
    - Token name and symbol
    - Initial and max supply
    - Decimals
    - Select network
-3. Choose token features:
+4. Choose token features:
    - Burnable
    - Mintable
    - Transfer fees
    - Holder redistribution
-4. Configure vesting schedules (optional)
+5. Configure vesting schedules (optional)
-5. Review and deploy
+6. Review your configuration
+7. Deploy using Hardhat (requires gas fees + ESR tokens for mainnet)

 ### 3. Launch a Sale